 Now, on to the good stuff!
 The perfect storm of elements bound to transform Belize into one of the hottest angling spots of the upcoming decade:

 1. Unrivaled Geographical Features

 Belizean fisheries are some of the most stunning spots in the world.
-Among the most important of these is the Belize Barrier Reef, a 300-kilometer subsection of the Mesoamerican Barrier Reef System, one of the largest coral structures in the entire world.
+Among the most important of these is the Belize Barrier Reef.
+This 300-kilometer subsection of the Mesoamerican Barrier Reef System is one of the largest coral structures in the entire world.

 Now that’s really exciting news if you’re a geography major or a plankton, but why should an angler care about a big coral formation?

-Well, this giant topographical marvel stretches along the entire coast of Belize, supplying both nutrients and shelter to a wide range of smaller bait fish and crustaceans, which in turn attract – you guessed it – the big and the hungry of the game fish world.
-The reef is home to more than 500 species of fish, and is the prime culprit behind the creation of an impressive variety of flats, lagoons, and more than 200 islands, or ‘Cayes’ located off the shores of mainland Belize.
+Well, this giant topographical marvel stretches along the entire coast of Belize, supplying both nutrients and shelter to a wide range of smaller baitfish and crustaceans.
+These attract – you guessed it – the big and the hungry of the game fish world.
+The reef is home to more than 500 species of fish, and is the prime culprit behind the creation of an impressive variety of flats and lagoons.
+There are also more than 200 islands, or ‘Cayes’ located off the shores of mainland Belize.